Berkeley-CS195/sp23/content/readings.md

 Readings are "required", "recommended", or "extra".
 Required readings must be done before class for the discussion to make sense.
 Recommended readings will be used as major sources in lecture, but I won't assume you've read them.

-### 11/4 The U.S. Presidential Election
+### 11/4 The 2020 U.S. Elections

+**Please complete [this survey](https://forms.gle/KDbaSfYuvgHgnUoPA) by 11:59 PM on Tuesday night, but preferably way before Tuesday so you can put in your predictions before the answer is maybe known.

-There are no readings or a survey this week.
+There are no readings this week.
 Attendance is optional.
-Everyone will receive credit for attendance and a survey.
+Everyone will receive credit for attendance.

 ### 10/28 Politics and Media
 **Please complete [this survey](https://docs.google.com/forms/d/e/1FAIpQLSe6REphOtU9mmQEfk-iZo-uwwBa9VyItB0XWyNuef6_sfTV2g/viewform?usp=sf_link) by 11:59 PM on Tuesday night!**